carrot2803/cvd-predictor/Readme.md

 <details>
 <summary><code>To begin using the project, there are three recommended options:</code></summary>

-Start by running `variable_layout.py` to extract variable names from the CSV.
+Start by running `variable_layout.py` to extract variable names from the [CDC website](https://www.cdc.gov/brfss/annual_data/2023/llcp_varlayout_23_onecolumn.html).
 Then, execute `convert_ascii.R` to process `LLCP2023.ASC`.
 Once converted, run the initial processing notebook, followed by the training notebook to begin model training.

-All raw source files will be available on SharePoint soon.
+All raw source files are available on [Google Drive](https://drive.google.com/drive/folders/1eaWFC9iE5zox6eTNjFfcdIPvt6OK_IHS?usp=sharing).

 1. **Running the Predefined Scripts**